 Dr. Bobtail: But I mean I smell badger!

-In regards to mustelids being portrayed in pop culture, weasels are normally crafty and sneaky and skunks (which, along with stink badgers, are actually mephitids) are smelly.
+In regards to mustelids being portrayed in pop culture, weasels are normally crafty and sneaky, ferrets are highly energetic, otters are fun-loving and skunks (which, along with stink badgers, are actually mephitids) are smelly.
 When it comes to vicious and downright aggressive, that's where badgers come in.
 While badgers have had both positive and negative portrayals, the negatives tend to be a lot more harsh than with weasels and skunks.
 This could be due to farmers' view of them since badgers can be a predator to small livestock.
 Not to mention their appearance can somewhat be intimidating to a lot of people.